mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

 MATLAB exits with exit code 0 if the test suite runs successfully without any test failures.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the stage to fail.
-If you properly react to the resulting MATLAB execution expection, the remaining stages of your Pipeline can still run and your build can succeed.
+If you properly react to the resulting MATLAB execution exception, the remaining stages of your Pipeline can still run and your build can succeed.
 Otherwise, Jenkins terminates the build in the current stage and marks it as a failure.

 You can customize your test run and generate artifacts by providing the `runMATLABTests` step with one or more name-value arguments.
 For instance, you can specify different types of artifacts and the locations to store them, or you can have control over which tests to run in your project.